sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/std-traits.md

 Dropped inner
 ```

-- Destructor runs _before_ members are removed from stack
+- Destructor runs _before_ members are removed from stack.
 - Signature `&mut` prevents explicitly dropping `self` or its fields in
   destructor.
 - Compiler inserts `std::mem::drop` call at end of scope